stacklok/promptwright/README.md

 - **Dataset**: A class for managing generated datasets.
 - **LocalDataEngine**: The main engine responsible for interacting with the LLM client and generating datasets.
 - **LocalEngineArguments**: A configuration class that defines the instructions, system prompt, model name temperature, retries, and prompt templates used for generating data.
-- **OllamaClient**: A client class for interacting with the Ollama API.
+- **OllamaClient**: A client class for interacting with the Ollama API
 - **HFUploader**: A utility class for uploading datasets to Hugging Face (pass in the path to the dataset and token).

 ### Troubleshooting